King Django

 King Django (born Jeffrey Baker) is an American bandleader, singer, songwriter, arranger, engineer, producer, and multi-instrumentalist, especially in the genres of ska, rocksteady, reggae, dub, dancehall, rhythm & blues and soul.
 Other influences in his music have included traditional jazz, swing, klezmer, hardcore/punk rock, hip-hop and electronica.

-Django has toured many times throughout the US, Europe, Canada, and Japan as the leader of Stubborn All-Stars, Skinnerbox, and the King Django Band and as a sideman with such renowned acts as Rancid, Murphy's Law, The Slackers, and The Toasters.
+Django has toured many times throughout the United States, Europe, Canada, and Japan as the leader of Stubborn All-Stars, Skinnerbox, and the King Django Band and as a sideman with such renowned acts as Rancid, Murphy's Law, The Slackers, and The Toasters.
 He is also widely known and respected as an influential mentor to younger musicians, sharing and spreading his deep knowledge of and love for Jamaican and American music.
 Django currently performs regularly leading the King Django Band and Bad Luck Dice and as a sideman with Predator Dub Assassins.

 Early years

-King Django was born at Brookdale Hospital in Brooklyn, NY and grew up in the east Brooklyn neighborhood of Canarsie.
+King Django was born at Brookdale Hospital in Brooklyn, New York and grew up in the east Brooklyn neighborhood of Canarsie.
 His interest in music was sparked while attending Hunter College High School in uptown Manhattan, New York.
 At age 15 he became a professional computer programmer in New York.
 Since taking up the trombone at age 19, the self-taught musician has been steadily playing, touring, and recording with a series of bands.
-From 1986 to 1988, he played trombone, wrote, composed, sang and co-lead the seminal NYC Rocksteady band The Boilers.
+From 1986 to 1988, he played trombone, wrote, composed, sang and co-led the seminal New York City rocksteady band The Boilers.
 In late 1988 Django formed Skinnerbox, melding ska, reggae, dancehall, funk, punk, jump blues, soul and psychedelia.

 Baker is Jewish, and his grandfather survived the Holocaust.

 Stubborn Records

 In 1992 he formed the Stubborn Records label to release Skinnerbox's debut full-length CD Tales of the Red.
-The Stubborn Records label went on to define the 1990s New York Traditional Ska sound and continues releasing new material to this day.
+The Stubborn Records label went on to define the 1990s New York traditional ska sound and continues releasing new material to this day.

 Stubborn All-Stars

-In 1994 he assembled a group of musicians under the name Stubborn All-Stars for a recording session which yielded the 4-song vinyl EP “Old's Cool” released on the Stubborn Records.
-Within two weeks of the release of this record, he was summoned to the offices of Profile Records in NYC to sign a recording contract.
+In 1994 he assembled a group of musicians under the name Stubborn All-Stars for a recording session which yielded the 4-song vinyl EP Old's Cool released on the Stubborn Records.
+Within two weeks of the release of this record, he was summoned to the offices of Profile Records in New York to sign a recording contract.
 In 1995 and 1996 Stubborn All-Stars had a degree of commercial success with the singles “Tin Spam” and “Pick Yourself Up,” which saw rotation on MTV.